Thomas Grubb: Works

 Grubb helped build the famous telescope for William Parsons, 3rd Earl of Rosse, at Parsonstown (now known as Birr), County Offaly, Ireland.
 One of his earliest instruments - the telescope for Markree Observatory in County Sligo in the West of Ireland, supplied in 1834 - was, until 1839, the largest refracting telescope in the world.
 It was used to sketch Halley's comet in 1835 and to view the solar eclipse of 15 May 1836.
+Grubb's work at the Markree Observatory would become known as a milestone in the creation and handling of large-scale telescopes.